THE WHOLE McSWEENEY’S PERIODICAL FAMILY (COMBO SUBSCRIPTION)

 And then:

-Keep a watchful eye on your mailbox as you wait for three more issues of McSweeney’s Quarterly (including our upcoming twenty fifth anniversary issue), three more issues of The Believer, and two more issues of Illustoria.
+Keep a watchful eye on your mailbox as you wait for three more issues of McSweeney’s Quarterly , three more issues of The Believer, and two more issues of Illustoria.
 The future is full of surprises, but one guarantee is more literary wonderment that McSweeney’s readers have come to expect over nearly a quarter century.

-IMPORTANT LOGISTICAL INFORMATION: All subscriptions placed before October 2, 2023, will begin with McSweeney’s 71: The Monstrous and the Terrible, Illustoria #21: Humor, and The Believer Issue 143.
-All subscriptions to McSweeney’s Quarterly automatically renew after four issues, at 15% off the price of a regular sub (currently $80.75), while Believer subscriptions renew after four issues at a price of $51, and Illustoria after three issues at a price of $40.
+IMPORTANT LOGISTICAL INFORMATION: This is a one time combo price, all subscriptions to McSweeney’s Quarterly automatically renew after four issues, at 15% off the price of a regular sub (currently $80.75), while Believer subscriptions renew after four issues at a price of $51, and Illustoria after three issues at a price of $40.
 In the event of any future rate changes, we will notify you via email.
 If you’d like to cancel any of the three subscription at any time prior to its auto-renewal, you can log in to your account and adjust your subscription settings.
 Or send an email to custservice@mcsweeneys.net with the subject lines “End Quarterly Renew,” “End Believer Renew,” “End Illustoria Renew,” or “End Family Renew” depending on your desires.
 Refunds will be accepted only up until the first issue of your renewal is shipped.
+All subscriptions placed by December 1, 2024, will begin with McSweeney’s Issue 75, Illustoria #25: Comics, and The Believer Issue 147.
 Any subscription purchased with the “gift” option marked at checkout will not be enrolled in autorenew.

 International shipping costs for the full eleven-publication combo subscription: $75